 Initially I was disappointed, it is after all those glorious views that keep us going as we tackle the steep ascents, but I started to realise that the weather was completely in our favour.
 What better conditions to practice navigation, on two Quality Mountain Days than in really challenging weather.

 The plan on Day 1 was to head up on to the Rhinogs and slowly pick our way, off path, up on to Rhinog Fawr.
-I deliberately did not look at the map before we went as I wanted Tony to set me navigation exercises as if it was assessment.
-I was terrified and excited in equal measure.
+I deliberately did not look at the map before we went, I was terrified and excited in equal measure.

 The Rhinog National Nature Reserve is stunning, even in the low clag and wet mists.
-The flora and fauna ('green shit' as we called it on our ML Training) is slowly becoming a quiet obsession of mine.
+The flora and fauna is slowly becoming a quiet obsession of mine.
 Now I would just like to point out here that you should ideally stick to the pathways within the reserve due to the sensitivity of the landscape, however as will become plainly obvious due to the nature of our objective we did not.
 We did though tread as lightly as possible and took separate paths so as not to trample the same plants twice.

 So, the navigation had to begin and to start off with Tony set me a simple objective which was a confluence approximately 500 metres away.
 Well, with confidence brimming I set a bearing and was off.
 Mistake no. 1.
 I rushed, I didn't take in the landscape before me, I didn't look at the map because if I had done then I would have seen that the easiest thing to do was head down to the boundry wall, handrail until I met the stream and then handrail the stream until I reached the point where the two streams met.
 It wasn't until I had marched off on a bearing and clearly did not find the confluence that I then looked up, looked around and realised my mistake.